-- (a) The clerk shall ensure that notice of each special meeting of council is provided to the members of council and the public at least twenty-four (24) hours in advance of the said meeting.
-The members of council shall receive notice of the special meeting by one of the following methods: electronically; telephone; fax; or delivery to their place of residence/business.
-The public shall receive notice in the manner identified in section 6.1(b) and (c) of this by-law. - (b) The clerk shall revise the meeting schedule in the event that a special meeting is called.
+- (a) The clerk shall ensure that notice of each special meeting of council is provided to the members of council and the public at least twenty-four (24) hours in advance of the said meeting by posting on the municipal website.
+The members of council shall receive notice of the special meeting electronically or by telephone. - (b) The clerk shall revise the meeting schedule in the event that a special meeting is called.